Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-migrations.md

 ## Models in Flask

 We will define models in our Flask application code.
+While a model can generally refer to any of the core abstractions in our business logic, from here onward we will primarily use model to refer to database backed models.

 We will use the package `SQLAlchemy` and follow their patterns to define and use models.
 Models in our Flask code will create a direct connection between the data modeled in our database, and the OOP Python code we can use in our back-end API.

-## Models Are a Link Between a Database and Code
+## Database Backed Models Are a Link Between a Database and Code

-Our models are usually pieces of data that should be stored in a database.
-Their data should be persisted.
+Our models are usually pieces of data that should persisted.
+To do that, we store them in a database.
 To set up a model, we will need to:

 1. Set up the database for the project
-1. Configure our app to connect to the database
+2. Configure our app to connect to the database
-1. Define our model in Python code
+3. Define our model in Python code
-1. Ensure that Flask and SQLAlchemy are able to see our model code
+4. Ensure that Flask and SQLAlchemy are able to see our model code
-1. Use tools to convert the model into instructions for creating or updating tables
+5. Use tools to convert the model into instructions for creating or updating tables
-1. Apply the instructions to our database to create or update the tables
+6. Apply the instructions to our database to create or update the tables

 ### Creating the Database

 Before we work with models in Flask, we should expect to create a database.
-We should continue to practice our great database skills!
+We should continue to practice our ever-growing database skills!

 ### Connecting the Database and Flask